Helferino/pokemons/README.md

 weight         INTEGER        NULLABLE
 ```

-_I know this could be autocreated with some init script when app is started_
+_I know this could be auto-created with some init script when app is started_

 __Start__